 Equip Parents with Allergy Knowledge

 Infant Allergy Awareness Month is an ideal time to talk with parents about the rising rates of food allergies and what that means for their infants.

 In the last 20 years, the rate of food allergies among children (under 18 years of age) has nearly doubled, and food allergy-related hospitalizations have tripled1-3.
 Researchers are working to discover the causes, but so far clear answers are elusive.
 Some hypothesize that epigenetic and environmental factors are at play2, while others suggest lack of early exposure to important microbes3.
 One thing we do know is that young children are the most commonly affected4.

 Food Allergy by the Numbers

 Raising awareness for food allergies, especially early in childhood, is important.

-Infants with food allergies are up to 4x more likely to exhibit other allergies as they grow7.
+Infants with food allergies are up to four times more likely to exhibit other allergies as they grow7.

 Infants with certain food allergies, including egg, fish, and cow’s milk allergy (CMA), often present other allergic manifestations later in life.
 This association, known as the “Allergic March,” refers to the progression of the allergic response.
 It typically begins with atopic dermatitis and food allergy in infancy, progresses to aeroallergen sensitization in pre-elementary ages, and culminates in allergic rhinitis and/or chronic asthma later in life8.

 Allergic Manifestation in Children with CMA:

 Supporting oral tolerance and gut development can help infants overcome food allergies and reduce the likelihood of the Allergic March.

 Most infants who have CMA build tolerance to cow’s milk protein by 3–5 years of age9-11.
 Extensively hydrolyzed protein formula is the first-line recommendation for CMA over soy or amino acid formulas, and has been shown to support the development of oral tolerance12.

 Management impacts outcomes for infants with CMA.

 Watch Dr. Christina Valentine review background significance and key highlights from recent studies on early relief and long-term outcomes for infants with CMA.

 Looking for a solution to support your patients with food allergies?
 Learn more about Mead Johnson’s CMA options: